hawrajuma/StudySpace/README.md

 # StudySpace

-* This is an OpenSource Web Application for
+* This is an OpenSource Web Application that can be used for
 > <a href="https://github.com/hawrajuma/StudySpace.git">StudySpace Link</a>